-The “public charge" ground of inadmissibility does not, however, apply to a few types of permanent residents, including those who received their green card as refugees or asylees, Amerasian special immigrants, and in some cases under the Cuban Adjustment Act (CAA), the Nigaraguan Adjustment and Central American Relief Act (NACARA), or the Haitian Refugee Immigration Fairness Act
+There are a few exceptions to who is subject to the "public charge" ground of inadmissibility.
+It does not apply to permanent residents who received their green card as refugees or asylees, as Amerasian special immigrants, and in some cases under the Cuban Adjustment Act (CAA), the Nicaraguan Adjustment and Central American Relief Act (NACARA), or the Haitian Refugee Immigration Fairness Act (HRIFA).